Tottenham Well

 Planning permission is required from Haringey Council for all proposals which will materially alter the appearance or character of a building or area.
 This includes not just major redevelopments such as that at Tottenham Hale, but also alterations (such as loft extensions) to domestic houses.
 Details of all applications for planning permission can be found on the council's website.

 Haringey Council is also responsible for designating, and controlling planning in, local Conservation Areas.
-12 of Haringey's 29 Conservation Areas are in Tottenham.
-Details of all the Conservation Areas, and the rolling programme of Assessments to which they're currently subject, are also on the council's website.
+12 of Haringey's 28 Conservation Areas are in Tottenham.
+Details of all the Conservation Areas are also on the council's website.

 Haringey Council is advised by a number of Conservation Area Advisory Committees, which comment on proposed developments in their Areas.
 Details of these Advisory Committees are also on the Council's website.
-The Tottenham Conservation Area Advisory Committee publishes an annual report of its activities; a copy of the 2009-2010 report can be found here.
+The Tottenham Conservation Area Advisory Committee publishes an annual report, compiled by its Secretary; the latest report, for the year 2021-2022, is here.

 Return to previous page Back to top of page